bloomberg/selekt/docs/native_libraries.md

 * x86
 * x86_64

-The eventual size of an APK can be reduced by filtering out ABIs that are not supported.
+The eventual size of an APK can be reduced by filtering out ABIs that are not needed.
 This can also help prevent APKs from being installed on devices that are not otherwise supported.

 ### Restricting native libraries